Greatest Hits, Volume One (Randy Travis album)

 Greatest Hits, Volume One is the first of two greatest hits albums released on the same day in 1992 by country music artist Randy Travis.
 Two new songs were recorded for this album and released as singles.
 "If I Didn't Have You" reached number 1 on the Billboard Hot Country Songs chart while "An Old Pair of Shoes" reached #21.
-Although not a single, also included is "Reasons I Cheat" from Travis' 1986 debut album Storms of Life.
+Also included is "Reasons I Cheat" from Travis' 1986 debut album Storms of Life, although it was never released as a single.
 This album has been certified platinum by the RIAA.